 The Aydelotte Foundation is committed to creating and circulating knowledge about liberal arts education in a moment when the fundamental ideas and histories that animate liberal arts education at all kinds of institutions are under attack.
 We want to help strengthen and support our collective ability to respond to them in a landscape in which higher education is increasingly divided into wealthy elite institutions and everyone else.
 We’re responding to a paradox in which institutions like Swarthmore aspire to become increasingly accessible in order to match their vision of education as a democratic, public good, and yet must locate their aspirations in the context of a larger world that is relatively inhospitable to that aim.
 Our research projects and programs reflect this understanding of the role of liberal arts in the current landscape of higher education.

-We are very engaged with numerous questions about shifting enrollments in higher education.
+We remain very engaged with numerous questions about shifting enrollments in higher education.
 We’ve prepared a “briefing book” outline of common interpretations of these shifts and some of the most frequently advocated responses or solutions for our colleagues at Swarthmore.
-This is one of our most active areas of reading, commentary and further research.

 The history of ideas and practices associated with vocational or practical training in liberal education, where those ideas and practices reside within all kinds of higher education institutions, and the perceived or imagined antagonism between liberal education and practical education, form one of our major interests.
 We are exploring both how the vocational and the liberal came to be opposed to one another, and we are also very interested in projects that overcome or rethink the history of these distinctions.